lsharpe8/COSC494_Lab1/README.md

 **Valid Commands While Running**<br>
 --All the commands must be entirely in lowercase.--<br> <br>
 The first thing a user must enter is the title.
+It takes the first line as the title.
 <br> <br>
 Then, the user must enter the clef they wish the first staff to have.
 Currently, the only acceptable clef is 'treble'.
 <br> <br>